vzahorui/vzahorui.github.io/_posts/2019-09-14-derivatives.md

 Let's consider, for example, the function $f(x)=x^3+2x^2$.
 Its first derivative is $f'(x)=3x^2+4x$.
 To find its second derivative, $f''$, we need to differentiate $f'$.
 When we do this, we find that $f'' (x)=6x+4$.

 Leibniz's notation for second derivative is $\frac{d^2y}{dx^2}$.
 For example, the Leibniz notation for the second derivative of $x^3+2x^2$ is $\frac{d^2}{dx^2}(x^3+2x^2)$.

+## Gradient

+Gradient is a multi-variable generalization of derivative.
+If a function has multiple variables we can take derivatives with respect to each variable while treating others as constants.
+Therefore, for a multivariable function it is possible to find the instantaneous rate of change with respect to each variable.
+At each point of a function the gradient would represent a vector, whose elements would be the partial derivatives of this function, which in turn would show the slope in each dimension.